elucian/bee/syntax/overview.md

 **Notes:**
 * Parameters are enumerated in a tuple;
-* Some parameters can be optional if initial value is declared;
+* Some parameters can be optional if initialized;
 * Optional parameters are initialized with pair-up operator ":";
 * Native types are input parameters transfer value: _by copy_;
 * Composite type and object parameters transfer value: _by share_;